glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 While compiling, file header dependencies are stored in dependency files.
 If a source file is updated it is solely recompiled and relinked.
 If any header is updated, all source files which included the header are recompiled and relinked.
-If the Makefile is updated everything is recompiled.
+If the Makefile is updated everything is recompiled and relinked.

 # So what do I do?